tensorflow/probability/spinoffs/inference_gym/README.md

 ## Overview

-The Inference Gym is the place to exercise inference methods to help make them get faster, leaner and more robust.
+The Inference Gym is the place to exercise inference methods to help make them faster, leaner and more robust.
 The goal of the Inference Gym is to provide a set of probabilistic inference problems with a standardized interface, making it easy to test new inference techniques across a variety of challenging tasks.